 What makes intrapreneurship important for employee engagement?

 Intrapreneurs in a workplace are like treasure troves who are waiting to be discovered.
 Such employees bring creative ideas that can help create new solutions with improved quality.
 Their ideas can help your company adapt to a changing work environment or new process sooner, innovate, and find new ways to provide outstanding customer service.
-When you encourage and reward the intrapreneurial spirit among your employees, not only does it improve engagement but also bring out the best in them.

 A few companies that have embraced and benefitted from rewarding the intrapreneurial spirit are: